najoast/MUOnlineSetup/README.md

 4. 分辨率

 ***
-This project is a graphical tool for setting the Miracle MU client.
-As we all know, the following options of the Miracle MU client are set in the registry, and the registry settings are very cumbersome.
-The purpose of this project is to simplify this The process allows users to set up Miracle MU client more conveniently.
+This project is a graphical tool for setting the MU Online client.
+As we all know, the following options of the MU Online client are set in the registry, and the registry settings are very cumbersome.
+The purpose of this project is to simplify this The process allows users to set up MU Online client more conveniently.

 Setting items:
 1. Music on/off